 The way to do this is to eat a lot of veggies (pesticide-free where possible), get away from alcohol, away from processed food, sugar, bad fats, etc. Stop eating all that stuff we know isn't good for us.

 Sleep: The average adult needs 7 hours of good quality sleep per night for healthy hormone production and overall health and wellbeing.
 So if your sleep is disrupted or problematic this is the first place to start.

 Exercise: It doesn't matter what type but we all need to move every day!
 When you exercise your insulin will start to work better and the sugars in your blood will be used to make energy and not stored as fat :) So just by working on these things, you can make a really big difference.

 There are lots of natural herbs and vitamins that can help.
-There's often pathogens such as bacteria, parasites and fungus that are also in the mix.
+There are often pathogens such as bacteria, parasites, and fungus that are also in the mix.
 It is a syndrome, so just keep in mind that there are multiple things going on at one time, and it's complex.
 Therefore, working with a skilled practitioner is recommended.

 If you want to talk to me about how I may be able to help you please book yourself in for a free 30 minute balance appointment or come join my 3 month online hormone reset program.